junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Sam: you're mistaken reality from movie

 Dean: art comes from life.
 I'm going.
-Don't feel sorry for the bear.
+Feel free to stay in there, drinking whatever.

 ### Act 4

 > **Outline:** Cas is too wounded to fly again and can't risk using his power in case he gets noticed by Raphael (still scouting in time flux), so he lives in the town like a human, also tries his best to blend in.
 After a while when he recovers slightly, he asks around if anyone has seen the brothers based on his description but no one does.
 The town looks relatively new, not so crappy, he asks time and realizes why.
-To stay in the town for longer and not raise suspicion, Cas starts working in a ranch just to continue pretending to be a normal human.
-Cas is still weak and low in power, but as time goes by, he's growing back.
->
+He asks if there is any ranch job available instead. (leave suspension)

+#### draft notes

-> (start Act scene with Cas waking up with wounds, vessel has vertical cutting in the middle back, almost cut in half, bleeding in shoulder blade, old one from Rachel, internal organ bleeding, fingers gnarled; heal in human way, low in grace and can't risk checking how much left, can't risk using it to self-heal)
+(start scene with Cas waking up with wounds, vessel has vertical cutting in the middle back, almost cut in half, bleeding in shoulder blade, old one from Rachel, internal organ bleeding, fingers gnarled; heal in human way, low in grace and can't risk checking how much left, can't risk using it to self-heal)

+(facts but only reveal later in catch-up/flashbacks: To stay in the town for longer and not raise suspicion, Cas starts working in a ranch just to continue pretending to be a normal human.
+Cas is still weak and low in power, but as time goes by, he's growing back.)

 ### Act 5

-> **Outline:** Dean & Sam go back to Sunrise Wyoming, get jump attacked by a stranger, very obviously trying to kill them and very good at fighting, and after a few rounds they realize he's not human.
+> **Outline:** Dean & Sam get chased around by the posse, not realize they're back to Sunrise, Wyoming where it all starts; cornered into the sheriff's office, no escape, too much guns ("are they human or demons?"), Dean desperately pray to Castiel, get jump attacked by a stranger appearing from nowhere, very obviously trying to kill them and very good at fighting, and after a few rounds they realize he's not human.
 It's Castiel, the original 1860s timeline version, receives order that they're disturbing the timeline and comes to eliminate them (Castiel: "You pray too loud.
 I really don't know why you act like we are familiar" Dean: "I almost forget how big of an asshole you were before").
-Dean almost gets killed, prays desperately instinctively again to his Cas, and gets saved when this Castiel gets blown away by power.
-His Cas is there, cowboy looking, dirty from ranch work, totally blend in and human-like, faceful of "I finally found you".
 >
+> Dean almost gets killed (heavily wounded), prays desperately instinctively again to his Cas, and gets saved when this Castiel gets blown away by power (fight a few rounds, Cas absorb 1861!Cas's grace, lighten up to show wings, wipe his memory, blast him away -> cruelest to himself, Dean: "Wouldn't that hurt... you?
+The old yourself?"
+Cas: "He has plenty time to recover, I don't." it's his own grace anyway).
+His Cas is there, dirty ncowboy looking (reveal as part of posse), totally blend in and human-like, faceful of "I finally found you".
+>
 > Dean: "Where have you been?"
 Cas: "When."
 Dean: "Wh-- how long have you been here?"
 Cas: "Twenty years.
 I landed too early, so I have to wait for you to catch up, wait for time to pass in the slow old way."
 Dean: "I prayed to you."
 Cas: "I know."
 He can hear all the time but can't get to Dean.
+Dean: "What happened?"

+### Act 6

+> **Outline:** (Cas POV, retell) Cas lands 20y ago, lives and waits, then 1861.3.5 comes, Cas arrives in saloon earlier than Dean, witnesses Sheriff burned by the phoenix Elias Finch, hiding to prevent paradox, jump attacked & trapped by demons (possessing Elkins), so can't get to Dean until the day he burns the place down, Cas free but Dean already rides away, Cas try chase him around but can't catch up
+>
+> Cas finds newspaper & saloon chatter about Dean become wanted, Cas join posse to follow him (also try persuade people don't shoot him), Dean keep running away from posse, until the day confronted by 1861!Cas, Cas catch up, persuade rest of posse to go in there alone, fight/blast the old self away

+### Act 7

+> **Outline:** Cas heals Dean and himself, Dean caring, Cas only hints the last 20y are tough but not enough detail
 >
 > Cas flies them home, back to the same day they leave for the phoenix's ashes.
 Bobby is still there, exactly the same as before, everything the same.
 (Or not exactly, Dean's western fame gets kept in history, legends of himself becomes a cowboy story, exaggerated but he's amused)